 How to scenario plan when past behaviour is NOT an indicator of future activity

-Forecasting demand for your goods and services is going to be incredibly difficult with sentiment and regulatory changes that will be incumbent upon us for 2020 and probably longer.
+Forecasting demand for your goods and services is going to be incredibly difficult with sentiment and regulatory changes that will be incumbent upon us in 2021 and probably longer.

 In addition to the supply constraints and production bottlenecks that will also play their part in helping you decide what your go to market post pandemic will be.